 It’s a bar – no, it’s a game room.
-No, it’s a cafe.
+It’s a cafe.
 No it’s an internet cafe.
-No, it’s a library.
+It’s a library.
 No, it’s panoramic sea views.
 No, it’s…all of the above?
 The Crow’s Nest on Eurodam has everything you ever need, so you never have to leave!
 Need a coffee or snack?
 Visit the Explorations Cafe!
 Need a cocktail or mocktail?
 The bar’s right there!
 Wanna play a game?
 There’s two panel shelf units with everything from cards to checkers to Chutes & Ladders to puzzles.
 Read a book?
 The library’s stocked!
 Upload some pics to Facebook or check into your flight home?
 Luckily there are some computer stations tucked away on the starboard side.
 And if none of that tickles your fancy, there are some beautiful, large windows so you can sit, put your feet up and watch the sea go by with your cruise companions.

 7. The Lido Market –